 Portmeirion

-There is an option to visit Harlech Castle.
+There is an option to visit Castell Harlech (Harlech Castle).
 Although classed as Mid Wales, it is not far from the border.
 Travel to Harlech station on the Cambrian Line.
 The castle sits on a rocky outcrop overlooking Cardigan Bay.
 It was built by thousands of labourers and craftsmen at the end of the 13th century.
 Two rings of walls with towers and a gatehouse meant invasion was impossible.
 The ‘floating’ bridge connects the castle from the visitor centre which has hi-tech interpretation and a café.

 Porthmadog